 - Instead of the pipe symbol "|" and other separators, please use the forward slash "/" as it connects with the forward motion of our new brand and signature graphic.

 - If multiple phone numbers are needed, they can be listed as: "C: xxx-xxx-xxxx / O: xxx-xxx-xxxx"

 - Please use hyphens when listing phone numbers (instead of parentheses and periods).

 - Please do not list fax numbers unless absolutely necessary.

 - The logo graphic in the above template is automatically hyperlinked to lcsc.edu so adding the web address in print is unnecessary.

 - Less is more: Keep your signature as succinct as possible.
 This makes readability easier (especially in long email threads) and printing more efficient.

 - Extra graphics: Avoid adding extra logos and graphics such as social media icons.
 Department specific logos are also not recommended as the overall brand of the institution is better reinforced by consistency in email.

 - Personalization: It is recommended by the Communications & Marketing department that personal quotations or philosophical statements not be included as part of your signature.
-Your email signature is a direct representation of the college's viewpoint.
+Your email signature is a representation of the college's viewpoint.